Robert Blake (admiral): Anglo-Spanish War

 In February 1656 commercial rivalry with Spain was soon turned to war.
 In the Anglo-Spanish War Blake blockaded Cádiz, during which one of his captains, Richard Stayner, destroyed most of the Spanish plate fleet at the Battle of Cádiz.
-A galleon of treasure was captured, and the overall loss to Spain was estimated at £2,000,000.
+A galleon of treasure was captured, and the overall loss to Spain was estimated at £2 million.
 Blake maintained the blockade throughout the winter, the first time the fleet had stayed at sea over winter.

-On 20 April 1657 Blake totally destroyed another armed merchant convoy, the Spanish West Indian fleet, in the Battle of Santa Cruz de Tenerife – a port so well fortified that it was thought to be impregnable to attack from the sea – for the loss of just one ship.
+On 20 April 1657 Blake totally destroyed another armed merchant convoy, the Spanish West Indian fleet, in the Battle of Santa Cruz de Tenerife—a port so well fortified that it was thought to be impregnable to attack from the sea—for the loss of just one ship.
+With expert marksmanship Blake's artillery successfully laid waste to most of the fort and destroyed or reduced the Spanish fleet to ashes.
 Although the silver had already been landed, Blake's victory delayed its arrival at the royal treasury of the Spanish government and earned the new English Navy respect throughout Europe.
 As a reward Blake was given an expensive diamond ring by Cromwell.
 The action also earned him respect 140 years later from Lord Nelson who lost his arm there in a failed attack; in a letter written on 17 April 1797, to Admiral Sir John Jervis, Nelson wrote "I do not reckon myself equal to Blake", before going on to outline the plans for his own attack.
-Lord Nelson ranked Robert Blake as one of the greatest naval generals ever known, even when compared with his own reputation.

-Death
+Final days and legacy

+On 13 March 1655, Blake, still in active service while aboard the Naseby, made out his last will and testament.
+The first item, consisting of a paragraph, began with, "I bequeath my soul unto the hands of my most merciful Redeemer, the Lord Jesus Christ ...".
+He left the towns of Bridgwater and Taunton £100 each to be dispersed among the poor.
+He left his brother Humphrey his manor house, while leaving his other brothers considerable sums of money.
+Among other items bequeathed to other family members and friends, he left the gold chain that was awarded him by the Parliament to his nephew Robert, son of his deceased brother.